-What is the Women's Counselling Program?
+What is the Stopping the Violence Counselling Program?

-The Women's Counselling Program provides individual and group counselling for women (19 years and older) whose lives are affected by childhood abuse, sexual assault, as well as abuse and violence in relationships, intimate and other.
+The Stopping the Violence Counselling Program provides individual and group counselling for women (19 years and older) whose lives are affected by childhood abuse, sexual assault, as well as abuse and violence in relationships, intimate and other.
 Women’s experience of abuse can be complex as trauma has a powerful impact.
 Responses to trauma are diverse and deserve focus that builds safety, skills and strategies for recovery.
 Approaches to healing at Haven Society promote awareness, positive beliefs, reconnection and renewal.

-What Groups and Workshops are Offered?
+What Groups are Offered?

 Strategies for Empowerment is a four session workshop where women receive information about how trauma affects us physically, mentally, emotionally and spiritually.
 The intention of the workshop is to provide education and support to help women heal and to develop coping strategies that increase inner strength and personal empowerment.